 With Amber in university, all of her RESP is in secured savings products, mainly GICs.
 This is not the time to take excess risk and hope for wild gains, but potentially lose in a down market.
 We have already withdrawn a portion of her RESP to pay for her university expenses to date.

-Chris is nearing the time when he, too, will need to access the RESP funds to pay for university or college.
+Chris is nearing the time when he, too, will need to access the RESP funds to pay for university.
 We have recently reallocated his account to be fully in savings products, mainly GICs.

 Audrey’s RESP investing is mainly in equity ETFs, a mix of Canadian, U.S., and international funds.